About Vertex Cyber Tech

 The guide covers planning, technology, risks, proof, measurement, and ongoing improvement for technology partner evaluation.

-Common technologies include Next.js, React, Python, Golang, Rust, Cloud Platforms, AI/ML, Cybersecurity, CRM.
-The final stack should be selected based on performance, security, maintainability, team skills, integration needs, budget, and the long-term cost of supporting the solution.
+Common options include Next.js, React, Python, Golang, Rust, Cloud Platforms, AI/ML.
+The final stack should be selected for the actual workload, security needs, integration points, team skills, maintenance cost, and performance targets.